Mayberry: Origins and expansion

-Mayberry originated in an episode of The Danny Thomas Show and was the setting for The Andy Griffith Show, Mayberry RFD, and the 1986 reunion film Return to Mayberry.
+Mayberry originated in an episode of The Danny Thomas Show and was the setting for The Andy Griffith Show, Mayberry R.F.D., and the 1986 reunion film Return to Mayberry.

-Eponymous real life community
+Eponymous real-life community

 Mayberry is the name of a real community in Patrick County, Virginia; located 22 miles northeast of Andy Griffith's hometown of Mount Airy, North Carolina.
 The Mayberry Trading Post, home of the Mayberry, Virginia post office until it closed in 1922, told local TV station WGHP that Griffith and his father made many trips to the Mayberry Trading Post.